zxue/deploy-private-azure-openshift-cluster/README.md

 For role assignments or permissions, verify that you have the following:

-- role assignments of "Contributor" and "Use Access Administrator" to the service principal to the OpenShift cluster resource group
+- role assignments of "Contributor" and "Use Access Administrator" to the service principal to the OpenShift cluster resource group (or subscription if applicable to simplify the task, especially for dev/test environments).
-- role assignments of "Use Access Administrator" to the vnet resource group if it is different from the OpenShift cluster resource group
+- role assignments of "Use Access Administrator" to the vnet resource group if it is different from the OpenShift cluster resource group.
 - no role assignment of "Network Contributor" to the vnet resource group to the service principal and to the built-in managed identity, "Azure Red Hat OpenShift RP" (OpenShift resource provider).
 Remove the role assignments if they exist.
 They will be created during deployment and can result in deployment conflict or failure if they pre-exist.
 - role assignment of "Network Contributor" to the routing table to the service principal and to the managed identity, "Azure Red Hat OpenShift RP".
 The deployment will fail if the role assignments are missing.
 Note that the routing table may be in its own resource group, separate from that for the OpenShift cluster and the vnet.